bergercookie/bergercookie.github.io/_posts/2021-05-01-5-albert-plugins-to-5-common-problems.md

 used these tools at all, or are not able to recall the exact flags for the task at hand.
 Two common ways of dealing with this are:

 - Google it!
-You'll then most probably want to move to a StackOverflow answer, copy-paste a command that seems to solve your issue, and then adjust it accordingly.
+You'll then most probably want to move to a stackoverflow answer, copy-paste a command that seems to solve your issue, and then adjust it accordingly.
 This involves a few browser redirections (at least `google.com` -> `stackoverflow.com`), as well as the overhead of selecting the right post